Scaife Hall

 Scaife Hall had a state-of-the-art computer which occupied the entire fourth floor.
 That computer had less processing power than today’s handheld smart phones.

-With a generous lead grant from the Allegheny Foundation, Carnegie Mellon University has broken ground to build a new Scaife Hall.
-The new building will be just as transformational as the original.
-It will accelerate multidisciplinary collaboration, support research in emerging fields, and advance engineering education at Carnegie Mellon.
-A new Scaife Hall will also build a stronger sense of community for MechE, who has outgrown the current space and is in need of the larger classrooms and collaboration areas that the facility will offer students.
+With a generous lead grant from the Allegheny Foundation, Carnegie Mellon University has opened the new Scaife Hall, a building as transformational as the original that will accelerate multidisciplinary collaboration, support research in emerging fields, and advance engineering education at Carnegie Mellon.